dplassgit/d2lang/docs/language.md

 This actually declares and allocates the array.

 ```
-keywords:Array of int
+// keywords:Array of int
-keywords:array{int}
+// keywords:array{int}
-keywords:array[int]
+// keywords:array[int]
-keywords:int array
+// keywords:int array
-keywords:[int]
+// keywords:[int]
 keywords:int[3] // winner because multidimensional arrays.
 ```

 Should we allow the size at declaration time?
 Java does not allow this, though C++ does.
 In Java all arrays are dynamically allocated.
-We allow the size at declaration time.
+We require the size at declaration time, except for parameters.

 ### Multi-dimensional (not implemented yet)